arthurattwell/quick-kids/README.md

 We maintain the clues in a [Google Sheet](https://docs.google.com/spreadsheets/d/1dDswbV5O-VVTHNIRhtP-fa-pZOlWYPqMVDMmPtua_EM/edit?usp=sharing).

 I download a CSV to this repo as `data/clues.csv`.
-With Node isntalled, I run `npm run refresh` to transform the updated data and generate `cards.js`.
+With Node installed and after `npm install`, I run `npm run refresh` to transform the updated data and generate `cards.js`.

 When working on the site, I'll run `npm start` instead, which refreshes the data from the CSV, builds and watches CSS, and runs a local server.